AlexRiveraU/reading-notes/README.md

 # INTRODUCTION

-Welcome!
 My name is Alejandro Rivera.
 I am in the process of a career change with [Code Fellows.](https://www.codefellows.org/) This is part of my learning journey.

 ---